 Headings help you to break your content into topics.
 Breaking the content into targeted topics increases your chances of appearing in more searches.

 Besides, some searchers skim through content before deciding whether it is valuable to them or not.
-If the visitors find your content helpful, you will have a lower bounce back rate; thus, rank better.
+If the visitors find your content helpful, you will have a lower bounce-back rate and; thus, rank better.

 Write down your main points and break down your content based on the topics.